microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

     ![createfunctionapp](images/createfunctionapp.png)

-1. Use the function app settings as specified in below image.
+1. Create a Function app with similar settings as specified in the below image.
 Select Create to provision and deploy the function app.

     ![functionapp](images/functionapp.png)